 Join #TeamKidney to drive change for everyone affected by kidney disease.

 Become a community ambassador and volunteer your voice and time to raise awareness of kidney disease, promote kidney health and talk about the vital research we fund.
 This role is flexible to work around your lifestyle.

 What is happening near you?
 Where can you raise awareness of kidney disease and raise awareness of the ground-breaking research we are spear heading.

 Using your story to raise awareness and inspire others

 Attend events or meetings (virtual and face to face where appropriate) to talk about your experience of kidney disease and/or kidney health/the work of the charity.
-This may include events such as community groups/funding meetings/corporate events.
-These may be ones we have organised or ones you have identified yourself.
+Contact your local radio station, local news channels, local magazines, and newspapers, whatever you are comfortable with.

 Attending cheque presentations on behalf of Kidney Research UK

 Meet with our fundraisers to hear their stories, thank them in person and collect cheques.
 This may include visiting our charity of the year partners.